 If you want to turn this into a luminary, just place a little LED tea light inside.
 The one I used was 1.5″ wide by 1.5″ tall and it fit inside without any issue.

 I think this pop-up birdcage makes a lovely card, but also a really pretty luminary.
 The tea light glowing from behind the little bars is enchanting.
 I think this would be particularly nice to use for an engagement, wedding, or anniversary!
-In fact, I made a special version with hearts and lovebirds as a thank-you gift for my Patreon supporters.

 As always, do let me know if you have any questions.
 If you make this design, please share a photo in my Cricut group.
 If you give me permission, I will include your photo here!